 Source: GlobalData Patent Analytics

-Nike, Levi Strauss, Gunze, Apple, Sony, Alphabet, and Microsoft are among the top players in terms of patents filed in the wearable computers space.
+Nike is one of the leading patent filers in wearable computers.
+Some other key patent filers in the space include Levi Strauss and Alphabet.
 In September 2022, Google and Fitbit rolled out a new cloud tool that can help hospitals in collecting and processing data from wearable computers.